 - Be Active Your Way: A Guide for Adults (PDF): Readers interested in learning how to become active and fit will find this PDF based booklet worth downloading.
 Getting started and developing an active lifestyle are all covered here.

 - Sports Nutrition for the Vegetarian Athlete (PDF): Go here to read a PDF document about vegetarian diets for athletes.
-Nutritional needs for athletes, as well as advantages and disadvantages of meat-free diets are discussed in this article.
+Nutritional needs for athletes, as well as advantages and disadvantages of meat-free diets are discussed.

 - Nutrition and Healthy Eating: Planning a Healthy Vegetarian Diet: Recommended daily diet tips are the subject of the Mayo Clinic’s Healthy Lifestyle page.
 It covers vegetables, fruits, grains, proteins, and other categories of foods, as well as vitamins and minerals.

 - Vegetarian Diets: Visit the American Heart Association’s web page on vegetarian eating for advice on proper dieting.
-Types of vegetarian diets and the types of nutrients needed to get the best out of it, are the topic of discussion here.
+Types of vegetarian diets (and the types of nutrients needed to get the best out of them) are the topic of discussion here.

 - Energy Out: Daily Physical Activity Recommendations: Readers interested in learning about proper levels of exercise for children and teens will find useful information in this page on the Healthy Children website.
 Various types of aerobic, bone-strengthening and muscle-building exercises are listed here as well.
 Links to other related sites are available at the bottom of the page.